Near-optimal Delta-convex Estimation of Lipschitz Functions: Conclusions

 \section{Conclusions}

-We introduced the polynomial-time DCF algorithm, which decomposes the nonparametric estimation of a Lipschitz function into three stages: a partitioning step, a convex initial fitting step over the resulting partition, and an optional refinement step applied to the initial solution.
-As shown in \cref{thm:near-minimax-rate}, DCF achieves the adaptive near-minimax rate in our setting, capturing the doubling dimension of the covariate space without relying on external model selection techniques \citep[e.g.,][]{BartlettEtAl2002}.
+We introduced the polynomial-time DCF algorithm, which decomposes the nonparametric estimation of a Lipschitz function into three steps: a partitioning step, an initial convex fitting step over the resulting partition, and an optional refinement step applied to the initial solution.
+As shown in \cref{thm:near-minimax-rate}, DCF achieves the adaptive near-minimax rate in our setting, capturing the intrinsic dimension of the covariate space without relying on external model selection procedures.

 Our empirical results show that DCF, when equipped with an appropriately chosen regularization parameter $\theta_2$, can be competitive with state-of-the-art methods and can outperform other theoretically justified algorithms.
 However, its sensitivity to $\theta_2$, together with its computationally intensive training procedure, highlights an important direction for future research.